Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 ---
-title: "The HTML autocomplete attribute: understanding and correctly using form autofill"
+title: "The HTML autocomplete attribute: a practical guide to form autofill"
 abstract: "Behind a simple HTML attribute lies a powerful mechanism: helping browsers understand what the user needs to enter."
 titleBeforeTag: true
 date: "2026-07-03"